LedFx/LedFx/docs/api.rst

 .. rubric:: POST

-REST end-point for requesting auth token from Nanoleaf Ensure that the Nanoleaf controller is in pairing mode Long press the power button on the controller for 5-7 seconds White LEDs will scan back and forth to indicate pairing mode
+REST end-point for requesting auth token from Nanoleaf.
+Ensure that the Nanoleaf controller is in pairing mode.
+Long press the power button on the controller for 5-7 seconds.
+White LEDs will scan back and forth to indicate pairing mode.

 Returns the auth token as a string